 In a desperate search to consume a safer water source than the parasite, dioxin and chlorine ridden tap water, many resort to distilled water.
 Contrary to popular belief, distilled water is acidic.
 Distilled water is boiled until it evaporates.
 This vapor is then condensed back into liquid form.
-Hypothetically, distilled water should present you with a neutral pH balance around 7 to provide you with an alkaline and purified drinking source.
+Hypothetically, distilled water should offer us a neutral pH balance around 7.0 to provide an alkaline and purified drinking source.
 However, carbon dioxide in the air dissolves into the water immediately upon exposure decreasing the pH and turning it acidic.
-Couple this with the fact that the distillation process strips the water of its minerals and could lead to electrolyte imbalances in the body.
+Additionally, the distillation process strips the water of its minerals and could lead to electrolyte imbalances in the body.
 When you consume mineral free water over a long period of time the body will pull electrolytes from your tissues in order to function properly and eliminate waste.

 In addition to the above dangers, the loss of calcium and magnesium can also lead to tooth decay.
+While missing or damaged teeth can be replaced by dental crowns, this is still something that should be avoided.
 Distilled water also lacks enzymes that are essential to the proper digestion of food and could cause acid reflux, as well as other digestive system complications.

 What is the upside to consuming distilled water?
 For short term use (no more than a few days to a week at a time), distilled water can be used as a detoxifier to draw toxins and heavy metals out of the body.
 This is not to be confused with use during a fasting, but rather used to mildly cleanse.
 Fasting already causes rapid loss of electrolytes and distilled water would be a dangerous combination.
 Avoid cooking with distilled water as it can also leach minerals from your food.